REAtes/Directing-App-Customers-to-Subscription/README.md

-# Directing Customers to Subscription Products through App Behavior Analysis
+# Directing Customers to Subscription through App Behavior Analysis

 ## Overview
 The primary goal of this project is to convert free users of a financial tracking app into paid members.
 This conversion will be achieved by building a model that identifies users who are unlikely to enroll in the paid version of the app.